Alex Call Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.5 K/9, the second-best in MLB.
+- The pitching staff for the Astros has a collective 9.5 K/9, the third-best in the league.

-- The Astros' 3.34 team ERA ranks first among all MLB pitching staffs.
+- The Astros' 3.30 team ERA ranks first across all MLB pitching staffs.

-- His most recent time out was on Tuesday against the Toronto Blue Jays, when the righty threw six innings, surrendering three earned runs while allowing three hits.
+- In his last time out on Thursday, the left-hander tossed five innings against the Toronto Blue Jays, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.